 Where alcohol is available at Company organised events or occasions when you are representing the Company - even outside working hours - it is important to behave responsibly and not drink to excess.
 Behaviour that reflects badly on the Company will be a disciplinary matter and in serious cases may amount to gross misconduct.

-Drug, alcohol and other substance testing
+Drug and alcohol testing

-The Company may require you to submit to drug, alcohol and/or other substance testing where there is reason to believe that you may have acted in breach of this policy.
+The Company may require you to submit to drug or alcohol testing where there is reason to believe that you may have acted in breach of this policy.